snowplow-archive/snowplow.github.com/documentation/data-modeling/sessionization/02-basic-sql.md

 breadcrumb: sessionization
 subbreadcrumb: basic server-side sessionization in sql
 rank: 2
-title:
+title: Basic sessionization in SQL
 description: Basic sessionization in SQL.
 permalink: /documentation/data-modeling/sessionization/basic-sessionization-in-sql/
 ---

-The Snowplow Javascript, iOS and Android trackers all come with client-side sessionization built in.
-The events captured by these trackers will therefore come with a session index and, perhaps, a session ID.
-Most users will have enough with the client-side sessionization.
-However, in some cases it becomes necessary to create a new session index server-side.
-Examples of such situations include:

-- Based on historical data, you decide to change the sessionization timeout [correct word?] from 30 to 10 minutes.
-To make historical data consistent with the new approach, you decide to do a one-off resesisonization of the old events.
+The Snowplow [Javascript][javascript-tracker] and [Android][android-tracker] trackers (and soon also the [iOS][ios-tracker] tracker) have client-side sessionization built in.
+Both trackers increment the session index if the time since the last event exceeds the time-out interval.
+The Javascript tracker assigns the session index to `domain_sessionidx`, and both trackers now also populate the [client session context][client-session-context].
+Snowplow users that use these trackers and enable client-side sessionzation can use these fields to aggregate events into sessions with little or no effort.

+However, there are cases where client-side sessionization alone is not enough.
+For example:

+- You decide to reduce the time-out interval from 30 to 10 minutes because it fits better with observed user behavior.
+This change doesn’t affect historical data, so it might make sense to re-sessionize old events in order to retain a consistent session definition.
-- If a single users data is captured using multiple trackers, and events from all trackers need to be taken into account (e.g. a multi-device world, or a server-side component that is relevant to the sessionization).
-Each tracker has only part of the information, the sessionization will thus have to happen server-side.
+- Events belonging to a single user are captured using multiple trackers.
+In this situation, no single tracker is guaranteed to have all the information it needs to sessionize events.
+This is relevant when a user is expected to be active on multiple devices during a single session, or when server-side events need to be taken into account.
+In such a situation, sessionization will have to happen server-side.
-- More advanced sessionization, incorporating various signals (moving closer towards a *unit of work* approach).
+- It can be useful to group events using criteria other than periods of inactivity and incorporate more complex signals.
+This is discussed in more detailed in the next section.

-This page documents one approach to sessionization using SQL (specifically the Postgres dialect Amazon Redshift uses).
-The following SQL query aggregates events into sesisons and begins a new session when there are 30 minutes between consequtive events.
+This page documents one approach to server-side sessionization using SQL (in particular [the Postgres dialect Amazon Redshift uses][redshift-sql]).
+Below is a SQL query which increments the session index when 30 or more minutes have elapsed between 2 consecutive events.

 {% highlight sql %}
 WITH step_1 AS (

   SELECT